goldfinch-eng/mono/docs/protocol/CreditDesk.md

 ### `drawdown(uint256 amount, address creditLineAddress, address addressToSendTo)` (external)

-Allows a borrower to drawdown on their creditline. `amount` USDC is sent and accounting is updated.
+Allows a borrower to drawdown on their creditline.
+`amount` USDC is sent to the borrower, and the credit line accounting is updated.

 ### `pay(address creditLineAddress, uint256 amount)` (external)

 Allows a borrower to repay their loan.
-Payment is *collected* immediately by sending it to the individual CreditLine.
-But it is not *applied* unless it is after the nextDueBlock, or until we assess the credit line (ie. payment period end).
+Payment is *collected* immediately (by sending it to the individual CreditLine), but it is not *applied* unless it is after the nextDueBlock, or until we assess the credit line (ie. payment period end).
-Any amounts over the minimum payment will be applied to outstanding principal, reducing the effective interest rate.
-If there is still any payment left over, it will remain in the "collectedPaymentBalance" of the CreditLine, which is held distinct from the Pool amounts, and may not be withdrawn by LP's.
+Any amounts over the minimum payment will be applied to outstanding principal (reducing the effective interest rate).
+If there is still any left over, it will remain in the "collectedPaymentBalance" of the CreditLine, which is held distinct from the Pool amounts, and can not be withdrawn by LP's.